samhuk/brands/README.md

 # BIFL and High Quality Brands (Mostly-UK Perspective)

 The aim of this document is to list out the brands that are known to be BIFL or otherwise high quality from a mostly-UK perspective.
-Feel free to submit pull requests to add or remove entries given suitable evidence of BIFL or quality status.
+Feel free to submit pull requests to add or remove entries.
+The hope is to take out the time-consuming research when looking for products that aren't the usual absolute garbage of the modern era.

 ## Apparel